 #12 – Failure to identify needs from wants

-Many people fall into the financial trap because they don’t know how to identify a need from a want.
+Many people fall into the financial trap because they don’t know how to identify needs from wants.
 And they have grown up like that, which holds them from succeeding in what they do.
 Get the distinction now.

 Need: something you have to have.